20 Best Calf Exercises For Mass and Strength

 11. Dumbbell Step-Up

 The dumbbell step-up is a great exercise for building lower-body strength and power.
-This work out exercise targets hamstrings and quadriceps and also involves calves and glutes & hip flexors.
+This workout targets hamstrings and quadriceps and also involves calves, glutes, and hip flexors.

 Dumbbell step-up